 Since we opened our doors, our retail store has been the only place to find 9 Mile Legacy beer.
 Come down to the shop, enjoy what we have on tap and have us fill your refillable bottle (called a “growler”) with your favourite.
 Given our small size, we aren’t yet packaging our beer in bottles or cans, but this shall change with time.

 As we have grown, we have been very fortunate to have some kick ass places showcasing a pint of 9 Mile Legacy alongside a wonderful meal.
-Check out our friends at Odd Couple, Drift Cafe and Vista Lounge, The Hollows, Calories Restaurant, Prairie Harvest Cafe, UNA Pizzeria, Winston's English Pub, Flint Saloon, The Yard & Flagon Pub, The Rook & Raven Pub, Leopold's Tavern, Nosh Eatery & Tap and Congress Beer House for good times and great beer.
+Check out our friends at Odd Couple, Drift Cafe and Vista Lounge, Calories Restaurant, Prairie Harvest Cafe, UNA Pizzeria, Winston's English Pub, Flint Saloon, The Yard & Flagon Pub, The Rook & Raven Pub, Leopold's Tavern, Nosh Eatery & Tap, Congress Beer House, Bon Temps Cafe and, soon, the new lounge at the Willows Golf and Country Club - for good times and great beer.

 9 Mile Legacy is a story of our two families, neighbours that have weathered hard times and celebrated good times together for the better part of a century.
 We are called “9 Mile Legacy” because we take pride in continuing the legacy built by those that have come before us.
 Click here for the full story.